alnvdl/workspace/README.md

 # alnvdl/workspace

-My personal workspace for working on private and public repositories on GitHub codespaces.
+This repo contains my personal templates for GitHub Codespaces.

+The basic configuration (`.devcontainer/devcontainer.json`) does not clone any repositories (other than this one) and can be used for spinning up one-off codespaces for testing things or playing with ideas.

-It sets up a pre-configured development environment based on the author's preferences and loads up a bunch of the repositories I have most recently worked on.
+The `alnvdl` configuration (`.devcontainer/alnvdl/devcontainer.json`) builds upon the basic configuration and sets up a pre-configured development environment with a bunch of the repositories I have most recently worked on.